for Adult Patients

 I tell everybody, you don't have a choice to be sick, but you have a choice to recover. – Jenifer

-If you feel that you must leave treatment, we invite you to talk to your treatment team about your concerns so that we can help you find ways to overcome them.
+If you feel that you must leave the eating disorder clinic, we invite you to talk to your treatment team about your concerns so that we can help you find ways to overcome them.
 Our primary goal is to make sure that you are stable before you end treatment.

 You may want to leave treatment before we think you are ready.
 If this situation occurs, we will do our best to communicate openly and understand your concerns.
-And, we will also ask you to spend a few more days in treatment before you leave.
+And, we will also ask you to spend a few more days at our eating disorder treatment center before you leave.
 Here’s why: the vast majority of people who commit to these extra days of care end up staying to complete their course of treatment.
 Many are grateful that they persisted throughout their hardest days.

 Starting treatment and achieving full recovery is not a straight line.
 You may be in treatment more than once.
 It may even take many years.
 That’s OK.
 You are making progress each and every day.
 We believe in you; we are here for you and we hope that you will continue to do the hard work necessary for recovery — in spite of any hardships that you face.